-In addition to weekly visits by the Home Visitor, Home Based children also have the opportunity to participate in socialization activities, which are held twice each month.
-Socializations provide an opportunity for the children to interact with others from their age group and to develop socialization skills.
+In addition to weekly visits by the Home Visitor, Home Based children also have the opportunity to participate in Learn and Play activities, which are held twice each month.
+Learn and Play provide an opportunity for the children to interact with others from their age group and to develop socialization skills.

-Guidelines for Socializations
+Guidelines for Learn and Play

-Socializations are not only a time for your child to interact with other children, but also a time for parents to build relationships.
-There are a few guidelines we ask of all Home Based parents during socializations.
+Learn and Plays are not only a time for your child to interact with other children, but also a time for parents to build relationships.
+There are a few guidelines we ask of all Home Based parents during Learn and Plays.

-- Plan on attending and interacting with your child while at the socialization.
+Plan on attending and interacting with your child while at the Learn and Play.
 Play, talk, and share in all activities with your child.
-Socializations are not just for the children. - We ask that you refrain from bringing in your cell phone, or at least keep it on silent, as to not interfere with the activities. - Please refrain from bringing soda or other treats into socializations.
+Learn and Play are not just for the children.

+- We ask that you refrain from bringing in your cell phone, or at least keep it on silent, as to not interfere with the activities. - Please refrain from bringing soda or other treats into Learn and Play.
 Our goal is to help teach good nutrition choices to children while in attendance. - Don't allow children to bring special toys from home.
-The socialization area is well equipped with toys and materials for the activities.
-Speak with your Home Visitor if your child would like to share something at the socialization.
+The Learn and Play area is well equipped with toys and materials for the activities.
+Speak with your Home Visitor if your child would like to share something at the Learn and Play.

-Due to DCFS guidelines, we are not licensed for siblings; therefore, they cannot be in attendance at socializations.
+Due to DCFS guidelines, we are not licensed for siblings; therefore, they cannot be in attendance at Learn and Play.

-Illinois Valley Head Start will provide bus transportation to and from the Head Start center via pick-up and drop-off locations whenever possible; however, the location of some Head Start children may require parents to transport their own child.
+IVEDC Head Start will provide bus transportation to and from the Head Start center via pick-up and drop-off locations whenever possible; however, the location of some Head Start children may require parents to transport their own child.
 Family needs will be assessed to determine priority for busing of each child.